Thank you for submitting the form. Your reference number is

 Check your fridge and freezer contents

-Once power comes back to your home, take stock of your fridge and freezer contents and note how long the power outage was.
+Once power comes back to your home, take careful stock of your fridge and freezer contents and note how long the power was out to avoid food poisoning.
+Be wary of consuming poultry, meat or dairy products that have been kept in a fridge or freezer without power.

-If you’re in any doubt about the safety of any of your fridge or freezer contents, dispose of them immediately.
+If you’re in any doubt about the safety of your fridge or freezer contents, dispose of them immediately.

 Can a solar battery power my home during a blackout?

 Solar power systems automatically stop working when there’s a power blackout on the grid, to stop power flowing back into the grid.
-However, many new solar battery storage systems come equipped with a back-up option, which can provide backup power during a power out.
+However, many new solar battery storage systems come equipped with a backup option, which can provide backup power during a blackout.
 Before you invest in solar power in your home, check whether the battery has a backup option.